Totul despre mirc !

 /msg x help <command>

-language and invisible settings, last seen information, and whether they may have been suspended by a
+settings, last seen information, and whether they may have been suspended

 information hidden to the public, refer to the SET INVISIBLE command.